Boston Fruit Company: Shipping

-United Fruit Co.
+United Fruit Company

 "By integrating production, shipping, and marketing, Preston believed that a company could more effectively regulate both the quantity and quality of the fruit reaching U.S. markets and thereby reduce the financial risks associated with trading a highly perishable commodity.
 In 1899, Preston helped to transform his vision into reality by playing a central role in the formation of the United Fruit Company."

 In 1899 Preston formed an agreement with Minor C. Keith, and merged the enterprise into the newly created United Fruit Company.
 "In March 1899 the United Fruit Company was formed through the consolidation of the Boston Fruit Company, obtaining fruit from the West Indies, and the companies headed by Minor C. Keith, which secured their bananas from Central America and Santa Marta, Colombia."
 Decades later, United Fruit was merged with Eli M. Black's AMK in 1970 to become the United Brands Company.
 In 1984, United Brands became Chiquita Brands International.